 We recognize that most organizations provide varying degrees of oversight for their construction projects and we believe that such oversight is important.
 Sometimes, effective oversight can prevent problems.
 Other times, it may not.

 Unfortunately for Owners, the negative results of an audit (overcharges, fraud, problems, etc) are often indicative that project oversight is either inexperienced, ineffective or otherwise lacking.
 In addition, even with effective oversight, controls can be circumvented or unscrupulous contractors can take advantage of unsuspecting owners.
-Moreover, what is most surprising (and disturbing) to Owners is when audits identify problems on projects where good controls and effective oversight was believed to exist.
+Moreover, what is most surprising (and disturbing) to Owners is when audits identify problems on projects where good controls and effective oversight were believed to exist.

 The best time to perform an audit is a matter of perspective and desired objective.
 Traditionally, audits have been performed near the end or at the conclusion of a project.
 We do not necessarily disagree with that approach and generally believe that a “final accounting” should always be performed at the conclusion of a project (when the final billing is submitted) regardless of the level of audit involvement.